hurwitzlab/phage_detection_benchmarks/src/simulate_metagenomes/README.md

 * Bins
 * Mappings

-`Classification` and `assessment` will be in pipelines in their own directories.
+`Classification` and `Assessment` will be in pipelines in their own directories.
 I will create a master snakemake to run all 3 pipelines in the root of this repo.

 ```mermaid
 graph TD